 The fret finishing needs to be done AFTER rounding the fret ends so the finishing process also smooths the filing on the fret ends.
+I do this AFTER the neck had ben glued back on the guitar.

-Use the 320 & 600 grit sandpapers to smooth the lines on the sides of the frets.
-Then use the 320 grit (parallel to the fret) to sand the top of the frets to just remove the 320 grit leveling sanding marks.
+Use the 600 grit sandpaper to smooth the lines on the sides of the frets.
+Then use the 600 grit (parallel to the fret) to sand the top of the frets to just remove the 320 grit leveling sanding marks.